dmitrypol/dmitrypol.github.io/_posts/2017-12-16-redis-workflow-engine.md

 end
 {% endhighlight %}

+### Redis data storage

+If the number of jobs in our workflow were static we could have reused the same flow by calling `flow.start!` using the same ID.
+But we would need to store that ID somewhere and if Redis data were deleted the ID would be useless.
+So it is best to re-create the workflow every time.
+Each workflow and job has a separate key in Redis.
+Gush serializes everything as JSON and stores it as Redis strings.
+Each job contains reference to workflow.

+{% highlight ruby %}
+{
+  "name": "ImportCsvRowJob-64c62ac3-c78a-4e0a-a894-5a3160b2d6a7",
+  "klass": "ImportCsvRowJob",
+  "incoming": [],
+  "outgoing": [
+    "GenReportJob-bd1cc66e-e5d9-46cd-b981-42957aab38d0"
+  ],
+  "finished_at": 1513476818,
+  "enqueued_at": 1513476786,
+  "started_at": 1513476818,
+  "failed_at": null,
+  "params": ["..."],
+  "workflow_id": "898c2c76-cc1c-4e5e-bd53-a8895dfeb8c0",
+  "output_payload": null
+}
+{% endhighlight %}

+But each workflow record contains the list of ALL jobs in that workflow so it will get pretty big.
+It also slows things down as the imports grow to thousands of records and `ImportWorkflow` redis key needs to be serialized on each job completion.
+In a few perf tests I did it got slow past a few hundreds jobs and not practical past a few thousand.
+So I do not recommend this approach for something like importing records.

+{% highlight ruby %}
+{
+  "name": "ImportWorkflow",
+  "id": "898c2c76-cc1c-4e5e-bd53-a8895dfeb8c0",
+  "arguments": [],
+  "total": 1001,
+  "finished": 0,
+  "klass": "ImportWorkflow",
+  "jobs": [
+    {
+      "name": "ImportCsvRowJob-8fc01ccb-8c64-4a7a-a00c-cc62c47ac079",
+      "klass": "ImportCsvRowJob",
+      "incoming": [],
+      "outgoing": [
+        "GenReportJob-bd1cc66e-e5d9-46cd-b981-42957aab38d0"
+      ],
+      "finished_at": null,
+      "enqueued_at": null,
+      "started_at": null,
+      "failed_at": null,
+      "params": ["..."],
+      "workflow_id": "898c2c76-cc1c-4e5e-bd53-a8895dfeb8c0",
+      "output_payload": null
+    },
+    {
+      "name": "ImportCsvRowJob-94dfb81f-17b4-40fe-9a3e-1124c4e004ae",
+      "klass": "ImportCsvRowJob",
+      ...
+    },
+    ...
+{% endhighlight %}

 ### Scheduling

 Now we want to schedule this workflow for regular execution.
 Gush does not provide scheduling functionality so we will create a wrapper job to manage the entire process and kick it off it using something like [sidekiq-cron](https://github.com/ondrejbartas/sidekiq-cron).
 This job can contain additional logic to query DB, start other workflows, etc.  It can also be used to cleanup Redis data created by previous workflows.